hyperspy/hyperspy/doc/user_guide/eds.rst

 ..
 NOTE::

     The sample and the data used in this section are described in
     D. Roussow et al., Nano Lett, 10.1021/acs.nanolett.5b00449 (2015).

 .. versionadded:: 0.8

 The width of integration is defined by extending the energy resolution of Mn Ka to the peak energy ("energy_resolution_MnKa" in metadata).

 .. code-block:: python

     >>> s = hs.load('core_shell.hdf5')
     >>> s.get_lines_intensity(['Fe_Ka'], plot_result=True)

 .. figure::  images/EDS_get_lines_intensity.png
    :align:   center
    :width:   500

+   Iron map as computed and displayed by ``get_lines_intensity``.

 The X-ray lines defined in "metadata.Sample.Xray_lines" (see above) are used by default.

 .. code-block:: python

     >>> s = hs.load('core_shell.hdf5')